 A member of the local council and a source at the provincial health directorate confirmed the death toll in the attack, which occurred late on Sunday, and said at least 26 people were also wounded.

-Officials said the attackers opened fire in a neighbourhood of Ain al-Tamer at around 18:30 GMT on Sunday, although it was not immediately clear what their target was.
+Officials said the attackers opened fire in a neighbourhood of Ain al-Tamer at around 18:30 GMT on Sunday, although it was not immediately what their target was.